Find information from OAG’s Pediatric Anesthesia Team in these printable brochures or in the section below.

 Recently there has been concern about the safety of anesthesia in children based on animal research.
 This led the FDA to suggest that prolonged exposure to anesthesia medications may affect brain development in young children.
 At Oregon Anesthesiology Group, we take this statement very seriously and remain committed to providing the safest care to all of our patients.

 At this time, there is no direct evidence linking anesthesia to effects on behavior, learning, or memory but research is ongoing.
 It is important that children receive appropriate sedation or anesthesia for procedures that are essential to their health.
 As new research comes forward, we will remain up to date on the latest evidence, always keeping the safety of children at the forefront of our care.
-More information can be found at: http://smarttots.org/faq-for-parents.
+More information can be found at: https://smarttots.org/resources/faq/.

 Knowing what to expect about a procedure or surgery can help calm your fears, help reduce your child’s anxiety and speed his or her recovery.
 Depending on the procedure, your child may have surgery in the hospital and spend the night, or have a procedure in an outpatient facility and go home the same day.